1. Don’t use pirated themes and plugins

 6. Add two-factor authentication

 The two-factor authentication technique on the login page is another security part of keeping your website secure.
 This method requires when a user login by using a two-step authentication system.
-The first step to authenticate requires the username and password.
+The first step to authenticate requires a username and password.
 The second step requires the user to authenticate via a one-time generated PIN code sent via SMS or RSA token generated in the authenticator app.
-This will reduce all login credential-related hack risks.
+That will reduce all login credential-related hack risks.

-7. Don’t use default database prefix
+7. Don’t use the default database prefix

 8. Disable file editing